Mblakey/wiswesser/README.md

 ### Unit Testing

 A text file for the WLN strings contained in Elbert G. Smiths rule book are contained in data.
 To run the unit test, run `./smith_test.sh` contained in the src/test directory.
-This will give a score of successful conversions (expected 100%)
+This will give a score of successful conversions (100 is NOT expected).

+Another text file containing all the english words is included, `./english_test.sh` will parse the reader over every capatilised english word and check for seg faults, this also returns the matches to the `data` directory for word challenges.